MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ---
 # PowerShell.exe Command-Line Help

-a Windows PowerShell session.
 You can use PowerShell.exe to start a PowerShell session from the command line of another tool, such as Cmd.exe, or use it at the PowerShell command line to start a new session.
 Use the parameters to customize the session.

 ## Syntax